 In the ordinary course of business, we execute contracts involving indemnifications standard in the industry and indemnifications specific to a transaction.
 These indemnifications might include and are not limited to claims relating to any of the following: environmental, tax, and shareholder matters; intellectual property rights; governmental regulations and employment-related matters; dealer and other commercial contractual relationships; and financial matters, such as securitizations.
-Performance under these indemnities generally would be triggered by a breach of terms of the contract or by a third-party claim.
-While some of these indemnifications are limited in nature, many of them do not limit potential payment.
+Performance under these indemnifications are limited in nature, many of them do not limit potential payment.
 Therefore, we are unable to estimate a maximum amount of future payments that could result from claims made under these unlimited indemnities.

-The maximum potential payments under these guarantees and limited indemnities totaled \$46 million and \$80 million at March 31, 2016 and December 31, 2015, respectively.
-Of these values, \$40 million and \$74 million at March 31, 2016 and December 31, 2015, respectively, were counter-guaranteed by Ford to us.
-There were no recorded liabilities related to guarantees and limited indemnities at March 31, 2016 and December 31, 2015.
+The maximum potential payments under these guarantees and limited indemnities totaled \$44 million and \$80 million at June 30, 2016 and December 31, 2015, respectively.
+Of these values, \$38 million and \$74 million at June 30, 2016 and December 31, 2015, respectively, were counter-guaranteed by Ford to us.
+There were no recorded liabilities related to guarantees and limited indemnities at June 30, 2016 and December 31, 2015.